PoisotLab/ms_metaweb_transfer/README.md

 time [@Pedersen2017SigCol].
-The embedding of a network, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBio].
+The embedding of a network, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all potential interactions, which should then be filtered [@Morales-Castilla2015InfBio].
 In practice (and in this instance) the reconstructed metaweb will predict interactions that are plausible based on the species' evolutionary history, however some interactions would/would not be